junxit/us-congress-bills-111/metadata.md

 - 2010-04-22 — Introduced in Senate
 - 2010-04-22 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S2591-2592)
 - 2010-04-22 — Sponsor introductory remarks on measure.
 (CR S2590-2591)
+- 2010-05-20 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-06-21 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-212.
+- 2010-06-21 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-212.
+- 2010-06-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 437.